anwerkamalrizvi/AssignmentsPFLab09/README.md

 # AssignmentsPFLab09
->This file contains  PF LAB 09 Assignment with addition of 2 classtasks.
+>This repository contains  PF LAB 09 Assignment with addition of 2 classtasks.

 ## Questions (qn.c)
 <br>1.Write a C function that takes two numbers as input and returns their product.